-Date of Birth
+Full name of child Date of Birth Class/Tutor/For Your name and position in

-group school
+m group school

+l

 Nature of concern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else
+Please include where you were w hen the child made a disclosure, what you sav v, who else was there, what

-was there, what did the child say or do and what you said.
+did the child say or do and what y ou said.

 Time & date of incident:

-Who are you passing this information to?
+Who are you passing this informa tion to?

 Name:

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is
+[Ensure that if there is an injury t his is recorded (size a nd shape) and a body m ap is completed]

-completed]

-[Make it clear if you have a raised a concern about a similar issue previously]
+[Make it clear if you have a raise d a concern about a si milar issue previously]

 Your signature:

-Time form completed: Date:
+Time form completed:

+Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

-Average Pulling and Date of Control of the Control

 AttendancePolice Just One CADS PSA Community & Other Lead Norfolk Partnerships

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Pastoral team TeacherChild Person who recorded disclosure

-Pastoral team Feacher Child Person who recorded disclosure

-Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services
+Further Action Agreed:

+e.g. School to instigate a Family Support Process, assessment by Children's Services

+Body Map

 Full name:

-DSL Signature: Date:
+DSL Signature:

+Date: